 Read more: Do You Gain More Weight When Lifting Weights?

 Measuring Body Fat Percentage

 Doctors will often look at your body mass index (BMI) and body fat percentage to assess your overall health.
-BMI is a number based on a formula combining weight and height and, according to the Centers for Disease Control and Prevention, helps determine if someone is underweight, normal weight, overweight or obese.
+BMI is a number based on a formula combining weight and height and, according to the Centers for Disease Control and Prevention, helps determine if someone has underweight, normal weight, overweight or obesity.
 You can check out their BMI Calculator to determine your number and results.

 BMI isn't always an accurate prediction of weight, especially in athletes.
 Many times, they have a high BMI number because they weigh more due to being muscular, not fat.

 This is why knowing your body fat percentage can be helpful.
 According to the American Council on Exercise, the skinfold measurement technique is a good way to measure body fat composition.
 A device called a caliper is used to measure the thickness of your skinfolds in specific points.